Inference vs Prediction: Difference and Comparison

 1. Inference refers to coming up with a conclusion based on existing data, facts, and evidence.
 In contrast, a prediction refers to a conclusive statement made by evaluating data or making an approximate estimation.

-2. An inference is generally a conclusion about the present situation, but it may sometimes be about the future.
+2. An inference is a conclusion about the present situation, but it may sometimes be about the future.
 On the contrary, a prediction is a conclusion that is always made about the future.

 3. The certainty of the conclusion is more with inference as compared to prediction.